Optometrist Near You | Dry Eye Treatment Centers of NY and NJ

 Other Causes of Blurred Vision

 One of the symptoms of dry eye syndrome is blurred vision.
-If you also have dry and itchy eye(s), visit Dr. Alan B. Schlussel to get to the root of the problem and get treatment.
+If you also have dry and itchy eye(s), visit Dr. Veronica and Dr. Alan to get to the root of the problem and get treatment.

 Pregnancy can lead to vision changes, such as dry eye, headache migraines, light sensitivity and blurred vision.
 Blurred vision is caused by hormonal changes that at times alter and shape the thickness of your cornea.
 If you're pregnant and experiencing blurred vision, visit DOCTOR for a proper evaluation, as it can also be correlated to gestational diabetes or high blood pressure.